Lucra-Sports/lucra-react-native-sdk/README.md

 ### Firebase

-For Android you also need to setup crashlytics.
+You will need to add the firebase crashlytics plugin to your app's configuration.

 First on your `android/build.gradle` file add the dependency to the buildscript: